SQLite Test Harness #3 (hereafter "TH3") is one of three test harnesses used for testing SQLite. TH3 is designed to meet the following objectives:

 The compilation step shown immediately above is merely representative.
 In a working installation, one would normally want to specify optimization parameters and compile-time switches on the compiler command line.

-For testing on embedded systems, the mkth3.tcl script and the compiler steps shown above a typically performed on an ordinary workstation using a cross-compiler for the second step, then the resulting test program is transfer onto the device to be run.
+For testing on embedded systems, the mkth3.tcl script and the compiler steps shown above are performed on an ordinary workstation using a cross-compiler, then the resulting test program is transfer onto the device to be run.

 Once the test program is generated, it is run with no arguments to perform the tests.
 Progress information as well as error diagnostics appear on standard output.
 (Alternative output arrangements can be made using a compile-time option for embedded devices that lack a standard output channel.)
 The program returns zero if there are no errors and non-zero if any problems were detected.